FlowFuse/website/src/blog/2024/07/using-mysql-with-node-red.md

 ### Updating Data of the MySQL Database Table

-1. Drag an Inject node onto the canvas, set `msg.payload` to the data you want to update with.
+1. Drag an Inject node onto the canvas, and set `msg.payload` to the data you want to update with.
 2. Drag a Template node onto the canvas.
 Insert the following SQL into it.
-In this SQL query, we are setting the `id` statically which we are uing to update the data, but you can also dynamically set it just like we did for `tem`.
+In this SQL query, we are setting the `id` statically which we are using to update the data, but you can also dynamically set it just like we did for `tem`.
 We have utilized the `WHERE` clause here, but there are plenty of other SQL clauses available for more complex operations.
 For more information Refer to this blog on [SQL Clauses (https://www.educba.com/sql-clauses/)

 ```sql
 -- Update the temperature for a specific record in the weather_data table